hubleto/developer/v0/book/content/pages/tutorials/hello-world-app/add-route-controller-and-view.md

   3. Add `/`.
   4. Add the view file, most common a file ending with `.twig` extension.

-So, our new view is referenced by `@HubletoApp:Custom:MyApp/Dashboard.twig`.
+So, our new view is referenced by `@Hubleto:App:Custom:MyApp/Dashboard.twig`.

-Explained once more, the first part of this reference (`@HubletoApp:Custom:MyApp`) contains a reference to the app where the view is available.
+Explained once more, the first part of this reference (`@Hubleto:App:Custom:MyApp`) contains a reference to the app where the view is available.
 Simply said, this reference is always the same as the app's namespace, just using colons (`:`) instead of slashes (`\`).
 This reference always points to the `Views` folder in your app.
 Then, the second part is the relative path of the file containing the view.
 In our case, it is `Dashboard.twig`.

 ## Add view